Detailed Guide forDetectives and Criminal Investigators in California

 Wages for Detectives and Criminal Investigators vary depending on job duties, work experience, and geographic location.
 Those who work in large cities or metropolitan areas generally earn higher wages than those who work in smaller towns or rural areas.

-The median wage in 2016 for Detectives and Criminal Investigators in California is $90,369 annually, or $43.44 hourly.
+The median wage in 2016 for Detectives and Criminal Investigators in California was $90,369 annually, or $43.44 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Detectives and Criminal Investigators typically receive health and life insurance, vacation, sick leave, holiday pay, and retirement benefits.
 They may also receive uniform and equipment allowances as well as bilingual and education incentive pay.